 Q. Will I receive financial aid if I study away domestically during the academic year?

-A. Students will NOT be considered for Brown University Scholarship, 20th Century Loan or Federal Perkins loan if they study away domestically.
-The ONLY financial aid awarded will be the Federal Pell Grant and/or Federal Direct loan, if a student is eligible.
+A. Students will NOT be considered for Brown University Scholarship, 20th Century Loan or Federal Perkins loan if they study away domestically (* except the Tougaloo College Program) The ONLY financial aid awarded will be the Federal Pell Grant and/or Federal Direct loan, if a student is eligible.

-There is only 1 domestic study away programs where students can be considered for Brown University Scholarship: the Tougaloo College study away programs .
+* There is only 1 domestic study away program where students can be considered for Brown University Scholarship: the Tougaloo College study away program.

 Summer Study Abroad/Away